misiektoja/xbox_monitor/docs/configuration.md

 ]
 ```

-Which events actually fire, and how a failed delivery is retried, is covered in [Webhook Notifications](usage.md#webhook-notifications).
+Which events actually fire and how a failed delivery is retried is covered in [Webhook Notifications](usage.md#webhook-notifications).

 ## TLS Verification